umaryusuf11/StateCardGameStart/README.md

 ### Advanced
-* Restart the game with new cards dealt if not end game - Advanced
+* Restart the game with new cards dealt if not end game - Advanced [11:25] Derek Somerville

+* Restart the game with new cards dealt if not end game
+  * if end action passed end the game else
+    * Remove cards from each player so they no longer have the previous hand
+    * deal the cards
+    * restart the game, what is the starting state to go to
+* Play BlackJack

+(1 liked)
 * Play ``BlackJack``

 ## Submit